Quick recap of this article

 This is a trap that many games have fallen into (Fall Guys, Among Us, Fortnite, to name a few): the developer placed their bet on 1 or 2 platforms, but after their game blew up in popularity, they had to go through a painful and lengthy process of adapting it to new platforms.

-This is when the magic happens.
+This is when the cross-platform game development magic happens.
 It also happens to be the lengthiest and hardest stretch of the project.
 With the pre-production materials and results in hand, developers get to work creating the game, while artists get to work creating the assets for it.
-Production usually takes months, and can easily take years for large or understaffed projects.
+Cross-platform game development in this phase usually takes months, and can easily take years for large or understaffed projects, especially if you are into cross-platform game development, inasmuch as you will have to take into account more variables.

 3. Testing and release

-Nowadays, it is extremely common for companies that make games to stay involved in their maintenance for years to come.
+Nowadays, it is extremely common for companies that develop cross-platform games to stay involved in their maintenance for years to come.
 First, this can involve maintaining online services (like matchmaking).
 Additionally, it will usually involve periodic patches, updates, and fixes that improve the user experience.
-Some game-making companies even choose to keep their players engaged by adding new content to the application over time, through DLCs, season passes, etc.
+Some cross-platform game development companies even choose to keep their players engaged by adding new content to the application over time, through DLCs, season passes, etc. You can analyze it all after the game is released and feedback is collected.

 Looking for professionals to cover this pipeline?